 The OU-2 interim cleanup plan included installation of well filters, well filter maintenance and ground water monitoring.
 In 2003, EPA installed filters on six nearby residential wells.
 In 2010, EPA connected eight residences to the public water system.
 In February 2010, EPA began carrying out the OU-3 cleanup plan.
 EPA dug up contaminated soil in the site’s affected wetland areas, placed clean fill in these areas and replanted vegetation.
 During 2010 and 2011, EPA dug up and disposed of 45,000 cubic yards of contaminated soil and sediment.
 EPA also removed deeper contaminated soil and debris.
-EPA conducts quarterly monitoring of the restored areas.
+EPA conducts periodic monitoring of the restored areas.
 Cleanup efforts are ongoing and do not affect commercial business activities at the site.

 The site’s first Five-Year Review, completed in 2008, found that regular monitoring of wells, maintenance of well filters, and application of institutional controls would continue to protect people and the environment from contamination.
 The second FYR was completed in 2013 and concluded the site remains protective of human health and the environment in the short term while the groundwater remedy is completed.

 EPA negotiated legal agreements with the site PRP to investigate and clean up the site.

 In 1987, EPA and the PRP completed legal agreements but the PRP did not follow the agreements.
 In 2007, EPA and the owners of the 15-acre area of the site negotiated a windfall lien settlement.